4 Non-Obvious Ways to Raise Private Money For Apartment Deals

 We get so caught up in emails and text messaging that we forget the art of the phone call.

-Three deals ago, I had an investor that I knew was interested in my next deal.
-But, when the time came and I emailed out the offering, this investor never responded.
-Rather than giving up and finding a new investor, I picked up the phone and gave him a call.
-Good thing I did, because he decided to invest in that deal, and ended up investing BIG TIME into my future deals.
+For one of my earliest syndications, I had an investor that I knew was interested in my next deal.
+But, when the time came and I had the deal under contract, I emailed out the offering to my investor list, but this investor never responded.
+Rather than giving up and assuming he wasn’t interested, I picked up the phone and gave him a call.
+Good thing I did, because he decided to invest in that deal, and ended up investing BIG TIME in my future deals.

-From this experience, I realized that there is a ton of different ways to receive and transmit communication, but different people prefer different methods.
+From this experience, I realized that there are a lot of different ways to receive and transmit communication, but different people prefer different methods.
 For example, I am very responsive to emails and I always pick up the phone, but I hate text messaging.
 Someone else may never respond to emails, but love to text.
-But I have found that phone calls have been the most effective way to bring on or to bring back investors or business partners.
+Therefore, it’s important to understand your target investor and their preferred method of communication.
+With the upper age range of my target investor being 65, I have found that phone calls have been the most effective method for bringing on and retaining investors and business partners.

 Send Out Investor Qualifiers

-This is a great technique, especially if you are concerned about having investors tell you that they are interested in your next deal, but when the time comes, they end up backing out.
+Qualifying investors prior to finding a deal is great technique, especially if you are concerned about having investors tell you that they are interested in your next deal, but when the time comes, they end up backing out.

 Have your investors fill out an investor qualifier document prior to bringing them a deal.
 This gets them involved early on by reading through something and writing down their information.
 It doesn’t have to get personal or require a bank statement.
 It just has them express that they are a qualified, accredited investor.
 While it’s not legally binding, it establishes more of a commitment level since they are signing some documents.
 I’ve found this to be an effective way of curbing the “yes I’m interested” but then backing out when the rubber meets the road.